AlvarBer/Persimmon/docs/src/postmortem.md

 Design and Usability:
 :   The final implementation closely followed the initial sketches, proving the
     initial design had solid fundamentals.
-    The good evaluation scores, and final remarks given by participants demonstrates that the interface has accomplished its objectives of producing a powerful yet simple to use interface.
+    The good evaluation scores, and final remarks given by participants, seem to demonstrate that the interface has accomplished its objectives of producing a powerful yet simple to use interface.
-    Features like the smart bubble that use instrospection to suggest suitable blocks to connect leverage the type system to help the user create the pipelines faster and easier.

 Evaluation:
 :   Despite having a low number of participants the evaluation